‘Grey’s Anatomy’ Spoilers: Sandra Oh Returns? Kevin McKidd Reveals Cristina Yang Could Appear In New Episodes

 McKidd then went on to admit to the site that there’s very much a chance that Sandra could pop up in Season 13 of Grey’s as Cristina, teasing that there’s a possibility fans of the show could see Cristina return in upcoming flashback scenes.

-“I don’t know if we’ll have flashbacks,” he admitted of what’s to come for Owen in Season 13 of Grey’s, but teased that he would “love” to see Cristina back at Grey Sloan Memorial even if it’s just in his character’s memory, as the show has become somewhat notorious for it’s flashbacks.
+“I don’t know if we’ll have flashbacks,” he admitted of what’s to come for Owen in Season 13 of Grey’s, but teased that he would “love” to see Cristina back at Grey Sloan Memorial even if it’s just in his character’s memory, as the show has become somewhat notorious for its flashbacks.

 “I don’t know what Shonda [Rhimes] is planning, but I’d love that,” he said of Cristina’s possible return to Grey’s this season, which comes after a whole lot of speculation and demand for Yang to head back to the ABC medical drama.